monterail/vs-code-flutter-tests/README.md

 * ✅ Switching between `xyz.dart` file and the associated `xyz_test.dart` file instantly
 * ✅ Dramatically faster test execution  -> Run only the unit tests that affect the file you're currently working on.
 * ✅ Using snippets to avoid writing boilderplate code
+* ✅ Automatically keep file and folder structure in sync between /lib and /test even if you rename or move a file or folder

 ## Demo